ezod/adolphus/README.markdown

 ## Overview

-Adolphus is a set of tools for modeling and visualizing the coverage of multi- camera networks.
+Adolphus is a set of tools for modeling and visualizing the coverage of multi-camera networks.

 See our [screencast] [screencast] for an introduction.